BritishBenji/StageMusicBot/README.md

 # StageMusicBot
-Disclaimer: This version of the bot was only tested on Linux, running with PM2 and restarts with a 6 hour CronoJob.
-It may not be suitable for normal use.

 [![Python version](https://img.shields.io/badge/python-3.9-blue.svg)](https://python.org)
 ![GitHub Repo stars](https://img.shields.io/github/stars/BritishBenji/StageMusicBot)
 ![GitHub last commit](https://img.shields.io/github/last-commit/BritishBenji/StageMusicBot)

 This bot is made to sit in a Stage Channel, and play music from your local machine 24/7, simple as that!

 ## How to Install: